Here’s a fun fact: October 17th is Spreadsheet Day.

 - Workplace productivity is easily lost to inefficient communication: Teams spend 129 hours in unnecessary meetings.
 Imagine how much time you could save if teams are aligned on projects right from the get-go with thorough documentation.

+Gitlab is the perfect example of making documentation a priority.
 GitLab has been remote since day one, with employees in over 60 countries.
 Darren Murph, GitLab’s Head of Remote, tells Slab that documentation “has to be the heartbeat of where work happens.”

 He even goes as far as to say that the skill of writing documentation well has become an essential business skill in a post-COVID world.